 Annual retainer and committee chairman payments of restricted stock or options are granted at the beginning of the service year and meeting fees are paid in the month following a meeting of the Board of Directors.
 Restricted stock issued as payment for annual retainers and meeting and chairman fees vests on the later to occur of (i) the first anniversary of the date of grant, and (ii) termination of the director's service on the Board.
-Restricted stock issued as Incentive Shares vests on the later to occur of (i) the third anniversary of the date of grant and (ii) termination of the director's service on the Board.
+Restricted stock issued as Incentive Shares vests on the later to occur of (i) the third anniversary of the director's service on the Board.
 Options vest after 12 months.